fade2g/readable2/README.md

 `yarn start`

 The application will launch by default on port `3000`, so it will be available under http://localhost:3000/

+As a convenience feature, the backend server and the frontend application can be started together with the following command:

+`npm run start-all`

+**Note**: Two command promps will be opened (this has been tested on a windows machine)

 ## Optional: Installation of Backend Server